 Schedule Regular Check-Ups

 Routine medical evaluations can identify underlying issues affecting balance.
-Eye exams, hearing tests, and medication reviews are essential components of preventive care.
+Eye exams, hearing tests, and medication reviews are essential to preventive care.

 Expert Insights: What the Research Says